I didn’t deserve the side effects ⇔

 Over the years, Gabe has done a lot of research, learning from other survivors and from new research, but he is quick to give God credit for the extent of his miraculous condition.
 On July 6, after a very encouraging report from his HK doctor, Gabe wrote: “The Lord knows I wish with all my heart to help other people in suffering caused by illness.
 Please pray that the Lord may allow me that privilege as part of my ministry in Xiamen.
 My first and last front of action is and will be, undoubtedly, prayer; but in the middle I want to keep learning and share all sorts of “clean” technologies to help restore our bodies, His temple, to a clean and non-toxic state.
 Let’s clean and honor His temple!”
 (1 Cor 6:19)

 While we pray for the complete miracle of Divine healing for Gabe, we give thanks for all that God has already done.
 We also pray for investors to see the value of opening these modern, alternative clinics in Xiamen and many other parts of the world.

 • Bible version used: Unless otherwise noted, scriptures were probably quoted from the ESV: The Holy Bible: English Standard Version.
 2001 Wheaton: Standard Bible Society.

-You can download a free PDF version of this file below (it does include the “graphic photos”).
+You can download a free PDF version of this file below (it does include the “graphic photos“, but not the 2018 update).
 Please pass this testimony on (by PDF or by sending a link to this page) to someone who suffers, or cares for those who suffer.